NECROTIC RING SPOT FUNGUS

 Humate Soil Conditioner

 Stimulate beneficial microbial activity by applying Humate soil conditioner 2-3 times per year.
-Humate will stimulate beneficial microbial activity and help break up compacted soils.
+Humate will feed the beneficial microbes and help break up compacted soils.

 If you don’t have access to a Humate soil conditioner product, try to use a 100% organic soil conditioner or compost as an alternative.